Nicholas Amer: Early career and Second World War

 By the time war was declared, Amer was working as a clerk in the offices of P. & T. Fitzpatrick in Liverpool, and then in 1941 he enlisted in the Royal Navy.
 Following training at what had been Butlins Holiday Camp in Skegness and then learning telegraphy at the training camp HMS Scotia in Ayr, Scotland, he became wireless telegrapher Amer, DJX 344924.
 He first served with a flotilla of Motor Torpedo Boats (MTBs) based at Weymouth in Dorset.
 Then he was posted to the 24th MTB Flotilla in Bône, North Africa to replace one of six 'Sparkers' killed in action in the Mediterranean.
 In Liverpool, on the last night of his embarkation leave, he wandered into the Playhouse to see Shakespeare's As You Like It, the cinemas all being full on that rainy evening.
 The performance impressed him so much that he decided that if he could survive the War he would become an actor and devote himself to acting Shakespeare's plays.

 Next day he boarded a ship in Liverpool to join a convoy to Algiers.
 Following Erwin Rommel's defeat and the liberation of North Africa, Amer, now wireless operator aboard MTB 243, was sent to Malta.
 In July 1943 the Allied Forces invaded Sicily and Amer took part in the invasion and those of southern France and Greece.
 During operations in Sicily, he was badly wounded in action but recovered in a field hospital near Catania.
-When the war in Europe ended, his boat was seconded to UNRRA, the United Nation's Relief and Rehabilitation Authority.
+When the war in Europe ended, his boat was seconded to UNRRA, the United Nations' Relief and Rehabilitation Authority.
 A few weeks later the War finally ended before he could be sent to the Far East to face the Japanese.